Where can I buy a real human skull?

 2. Osteology Warehouse

-This US-based online retailer features a small selection of real human skulls, ranging in price from $495 for a real human skull without a jaw to $845 for a bizarre dwarf skull.
+Osteologywarehouse.com is a US-based online retailer featuring a small selection of real human skulls,ranging in price from $495 for a real human skull without a jaw to $845 for a bizarre dwarf skull.

 Most of the real human skulls are priced in the high three-figures.
 There are also a couple skulls which are sliced in half vertically and open on a hinge attached to the back of the head.
 You can see the sinus cavities, a cross-section of the nose, and the outlines of the veins and arteries that connect to the brain.